Vizzzka/ReaddleGoTask/README.md

 ## Important details of implementation
 1. Default user and password for db: root ''
-2. Second query in task2 has to big output so this query was limitted to 50 ROWS.
+2. Second query in task2 has to big output so this query was **limitted to 50 ROWS**.
 3. Third query in task2 takes in count only current employees because due to the statement we must display their title.

 ## Usage